 How to write a lab report and evaluate one for Life Science students

-Recap: It may seem completely alien at first, at it may be your first time writing a scientific report.
+It may seem completely alien at first, as it may be your first time writing a scientific report.
 But believe me, it gets easier the more and more you practice and with the more papers you read.
 You may be wondering where you can access published papers and the answer is google scholar.
 As a Life Science student you will become very familiar with google scholar and you will even start to become more critical of certain papers!